wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/internal-serialization/README.md

 }
 ```

+All access to services provided by this library should happen through the
+SerializerFactory and DeserializerFactory.
+The rest of the code is an implementation
+detail which users should not know about.

 ## Library structure

 The Wikibase DataModel objects can all be serialized to a generic format from which the objects